TRAVEL INFO FOR ALL

 Laos Bank International ATM Transactions, Limits and Fees

-ATMs dispense local currency (kips) in denominations between 10,000 and 50,000 (the 100,000 Lao kip note is not in general circulation) with transaction amounts, fees and daily limits varying between banks.
-There is an 8 million kip daily maximum imposed by the Lao ATM network.
-At 2012 exchange rates this is about $1,000, €780 or £650 per day.
+ATMs dispense local currency (kips) in denominations between 10,000 and 100,000 (the 100,000 Lao kip note is now in circulation) with transaction amounts, fees and daily limits varying slightly between banks.
+There is an up to (dependent on card issuer limits) 8 million kip daily withdrawal limit per card through the Lao ATM network.
+At 2017 exchange rates this is around $980, €950 or £800.

-FAILED TRANSACTION.
 If an ATM withdrawal 'goes through' but no cash is issued by the machine, or it fails with an error message (any receipt should show a zero amount withdrawal) it should be reversed automatically by your bank and appear as a credit on on your online banking statement within a couple of days.
 If this does not happen, contact your bank direct.
 Local bank staff will probably be unable to offer much assistance.
 A particular bank's ATMs may go offline or out of service temporarily.
 Try another bank.

-"CASH IS KING" In the Lao PDR, paying cash is still best, in kip, baht notes or small US dollar bills.
+"CASH IS KING": In the Lao PDR, paying cash is still best, in kip, baht notes or small US dollar bills.
 Upcountry, especially in remote villages it's advisable to pay in kip.
 In the cities, many hotels, tour operators and restaurants quote prices in dollars, or in all three currencies.
 Paying by credit card in shops and restaurants and some hotels usually incurs a 3% or more surcharge.

 THAI BAHT TIP: A few 1000 baht notes ($30 value) are very easy to carry or conceal.
 Before crossing the Friendship Bridge into Lao, get some baht from an ATM in Nongkhai (outside banks and convenience stores or at the Friendship Bridge itself, where the ATMs are near Thai Exit Immigration.
 Baht are readily accepted for purchases in Lao and may be less confusing for tourists than kips which are available from ATMs on the Lao side of the bridge; also on the main routes into Vientiane itself.
 Note that not all banks can accept foreign cards.